nfgrep/old_img_repo/README.md

 4. Run ``rails s`` to start the server

 ## Usage
-The application accepts images as formdata, posted to /images Using postman might look something like this:
+The application accepts images as formdata, posted to /images \
+An example using postman:
 ![postman_example](postman_example.png)